 Therefore, SRI emerges as the most likely place for the anthrax in the letters to the senators to have been prepared; and propinquity, seniority, excellent lab skills, expertise with anthrax and vaccine testing, custodianship of flask RMR-1029, and working relationship with DoD entities would make Ivins the most likely preparer, possibly assisted by Patricia Fellows.

-Judging from evidence (inquiries at airfields regarding cropdusters) suggesting that Mohamed Atta’s gang in Florida had obtained the anthrax by February, 2001, Ivins appears to have prepared the anthrax at SRI in 2000.
+Judging from evidence (inquiries at airfields regarding cropdusters) suggesting that Mohamed Atta’s gang in Florida had obtained the anthrax by February, 2001, Ivins appears to have prepared the anthrax at SRI in a 1998-2000 timeframe.
 Then, in response to the heightened threat reports in the run-up to the September 11, 2001 attacks, he seems to have brought samples back to his lab at USAMRIID for experimenting, which would explain the upsurge in his hours spent in the hot suite starting in August.
 This would also explain why, subsequent to the anthrax mailings, he twice swabbed down, then cleaned his lab without authorization.